 Heading toward the fens, we stopped at a clearing containing an artful lidded ceramic jar.
 The Axis of Hope Prayer Wheel, by Bellingham artist Chris Moench, is designed to hold prayers and spin, sending intentions out into the universe.
 The mainly blue, three-foot-tall jar adorned with a scene of diverse people holding hands and dancing beneath mountains and flying birds, is a touchstone for my husband Bill and me when we visit and seek guidance.

 Click here, to view the piece in action, seen on the left side of the second row.
 Following the Earth Sanctuary installation, others contacted Chuck about adding memorials for their loved ones.
 As the requests grew, Chuck’s meditations inspired him to create a memorial tree program.
-Families can purchase new or existing trees with a commemorative marker and bury a loved one’s ashes at the Earth Sanctuary.
+Families can purchase new or existing trees with a commemorative marker and scatter a loved one’s ashes at the Earth Sanctuary.

 We wound our way through fir, alders, cedar, white pine, mingled with the smell of ripening blackberries.
 Chuck talked about the resident beavers and their appetite for gnawing on alders, with a preference for cedar.
 An elder alder showed the effects of beaver girdling, where the bark is stripped and inner wood chewed.
 Eventually the tree is reduced to a literal point where it falls over.
 Cedars nearby the fen bear three-foot-high fencing to deter the beavers.